AmoghThakurdesai/pong/README.md

 - Alter collision physics so that the reflection of ball depends on the position of ball relative to centre of player rect
 - Make game divs flexible for various displays
 - Refactor code at some point

+### TODO: p1id and p2id are hardcoded into the games played section, fix that